hmil/tool_dbg/README.md

 # tool_dbg
-A "tool" debugger in the browse
+A "tool" debugger in the browser